cloudmesh/classes/docs/source/assignments.rst

 Video S7
 ^^^^^^^^^
-      Watch the videaos in section 7
+      Watch the videos in section 7

 Discussion d7
 ^^^^^^^^^^^^^^